Choose the Right Paint Roller

-Roller covers are made from a variety of materials, and the best roller covers have a moisture-resistant core so that it won’t absorb water and lose its shape.
+Roller covers are made from a variety of materials, and the best roller covers have a moisture-resistant core so that they won’t absorb water and lose their shape.
 You’ll also want to look for those with solvent-resistant glues to avoid leaving behind any of the fabric nap on your painting surface.

 Avoid any roller covers with untreated, cardboard cores because they will absorb the paint, lose their shape, and make cleanup a real mess.